Independent forex education Free professional tools Unbiased broker reviews

 Tickmill appeals to scalpers and high-turnover traders who want raw spreads from 0.0 pips on suitable accounts, paired with a transparent commission model (e.g. Pro-style pricing with per-lot fees).

-XM keeps things simple for many users: no commission on most standard accounts, a very low minimum deposit, and competitive variable spreads—plus the $30 no-deposit bonus for qualified clients, which can matter when you are testing execution without funding first.
+XM keeps things simple for many users: no commission on most standard accounts, a very low minimum deposit, and competitive variable spreads—plus the welcome deposit bonus for qualified clients, which can matter when you are testing execution without funding first.

 If you trade small size and want the lowest absolute cash to start, XM’s $5 minimum versus Tickmill’s $100 is a meaningful difference.